chuwuwang/sunmi-flutter-sdk/README.md

     - List\<int>, array of column widths, calculated in English characters, each middle character occupies two English characters, and each width is greater than 0.
     - List\<int>, alignment of each column: 0 on the left, 1 on the center, and 2 on the right.
 - Return
-    - success(): a string message field.
+    - success: a string message field.
 The processing result returned by success() method refers to the execution result of the command processing, not the processing result of printing out the paper.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 13. printLine()
 Print blank lines.
 - Parameter
     - int, number of print lines.
 - Return
-    - success(): a string message field.
+    - success: a string message field.
 The processing result returned by success() method refers to the execution result of the command processing, not the processing result of printing out the paper.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 14. enterPrinterBuffer()
 Start transaction print.